-- 1. Read "Safety" on page iii and "Installation Guidelines" on page 31 to ensure that you work safely. - 2.
-Turn off the server.
-Disconnect the power cords and all external cables (see "Power off the server" on page 10). - 3.
-If server is installed in a rack, remove the server from the rack. - 4.
-Remove the top cover (see "Remove the top cover" on page 86).
+- Read the following section(s) to ensure that you work safely. - "Safety" on page iii - "Installation Guidelines" on page 51 - Turn off the server.
+Disconnect the power cords and all external cables.
+See "Power off the server" on page 11. - If the server is installed in a rack, remove the server from the rack.